Brod8362/cpp-for-dummies/datatypes.md

 The size for all types is repesented in bytes on a modern, x86 64 bit system using GCC.
 Sizes may differ when running a system of different architecture.

-int vs long
+¹: int vs long
 -----------
 `int` vs `long` is an interesting tidbit of history, as they're both the same size in bytes, and thus hold the same values.
 So why does `long` exist?
 It used to be that `int` was actually a 2-byte datatype (16 bits), and `long` was 4 bytes.
 As technology advanced, and we moved from 16 bit computing to 32 bit computing (and nowadays, 64bit computing),`int` was expanded to be 4 bytes in size, however `long` also remained 4 bytes.
-This is why `long long` and `short` were created - `short` filled the 2-byte type gap, and `long` represents something actually longer than an `int`.
+This is why `long long` and `short` were created - `short` filled the 2-byte type gap, and `long long` represents something actually longer than an `int`.
 (Typically 8 bytes.)

 signed vs unsigned